dragoman3/DrugLibrary/Succinylcholine.md

   - pocket
 ---
 ## What is Succinylcholine? [^1]
-- A depolarizing neuromuscular blocking drug
+- A *depolarizing* neuromuscular blocking drug
 - Commonly used for rapid sequence induction and intubation due to its rapid onset and ultra-short duration of action.
+- Succinylcholine has **very** important contraindications

 ## Mechanism of Action & Pharmacokinetics [^1]
 - Mimics acetylcholine by binding to nicotinic receptors at the neuromuscular junction, causing an initial depolarization (muscle fasciculations) followed by sustained depolarization, leading to paralysis.